RV Renovation Cost: 8 DIYers Reveal How Much They Spent

 Spend a few minutes browsing RV Life hashtags on Instagram and you will be bombarded with beautiful images of stunning RV renovations.
 However, very few renovators share how much they actually spent to create a modern home on wheels.

-We are pulling back the curtain and sharing the real RV renovation cost of 8 DIY remodelers.
+We are pulling back the curtain and sharing the real RV renovation cost of 9 DIY remodelers.
 The details of these real life RV renovations will help you understand what upgrades are realistic with your skills and budget.
+Plus we share typical RV remodel cost to help you build your own RV renovation budget.

 If you are lacking in interior design and handyman skills, check out these new RVs that come with modern, white interiors straight from the factory.